Marvin-Brouwer/guessify/doc/image-scanner.md

 ## Finding the code

 Because the Spotify codes rely on height of bars, it's not a simple vertical pixel sampler.
-Just as an illustration we've overlayed a code with itself offset to all 4 axes, and, rotated a bit both ways.
+Just as an illustration, we've overlayed a code with itself offset to all 4 axes, and, rotated a bit both ways.
 Even without taking perspective into account, this already looks like this:
 ![Spotify code with multiple orientations overlapped](./images/multiple-orientations.drawio.svg)